vulpemventures/nigiri-chopsticks/README.md

 * `--electrs-addr` electrs HTTP server listening address (default `localhost:3002`)
 * `--use-tls` specify using either `http` or `https` (default `true`)
 * `--use-faucet` to have a /faucet endpoint available for sending funds
 * `--use-mining` to have the esplora /broadcast endpoint wrapped so that a block is mined after the transaction is published
+* `--use-logger` to log every request/response